codyzu/jasql/README.md

 This can be any string up to 255 characters.
 If you don't define this id, jasql will generate a nice random one for you.

-However, don't be limited by random ids!
+However, **don't be limited by random ids!**

-Need documents sorted by date?
-Try storing the ISO date in the id.
+:bulb: Prefix your ids with the type of the document, i.e. `users/Cody`.
+This makes retrieving all documents of a given type super easy `jasql.list({id:'users/%'})`.

-Prefix your ids with the type of the document.
-This makes retrieving all documents of a given type super easy.
+:bulb: Need documents sorted by date?
+Try using `new Date().toJSON()` in the id.
+When you list them, they will be sorted chronologically!

 # Compatibility